Slogan101/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 0.
 Hello world
 Task 1.
 Confused Smiley
+Task 2.
+Let's display a file
 Task 3.
-Let's display a file
+What about 2?